 When medical records are compromised by overuse of copying, so is patient safety, Warner says.

 “Simply making the record too long and full of too much text is a danger.
 When you have providers wading through so much text, especially blocks of repeated text, they may not have the time to go through all of that and pick out what one bit of information is key for the patient’s care at that moment,” she says.
 “Particularly in an emergency situation, the provider may look at all that text and decide there’s no time for that.
 They will act on what they normally do in this situation without that information available.”

 Hospitals should address the risk through policies and workflow analysis, Warner says.
 Identify when clinicians are using copy-and-paste and why, then educate them about the potential dangers.
-Implement policies that specify when it is allowed, she suggests.
+Implement policies that specify when it is allowed when it is not, she suggests.
 (AHIMA offers guidelines on copy-and-paste use at: http://bit.ly/2eqwwsC.)